chilupa/useBreakpoint-hook/README.md

 # useBreakpoint Hook

-A customized react hook, `useDimensions` will help you get the breakpoint based on the device width.
+A customized react hook, `useBreakpoint` will help you get the breakpoint based on the device width.

 ## Available Scripts